 To be valid, an arrest warrant must specify the:

-- name of the defendant (or fictitious name and adequate description),
+- your name (or fictitious name and adequate description),

 - time of issuance,